Core Facilities News - November 2023 - Histology Core Highlight

 ASU's Sol supercomputer secures top rankings on the global stage, surpassing prestigious institutions like Harvard, NYU, and Johns Hopkins on the TOP500 list—a ranking of the world's fastest supercomputers.
 Furthermore, Sol shines as a top-performing research supercomputer on the IO500 list.

 ASU Research Computing has downloaded various open-source large language models (e.g., Falcon, LlaMa, Alpaca, MPT, etc.), harnessing Sol's power for tasks like inference and fine-tuning.
-For additional details or to request a demo of these applications, please reach out to rtshelp@asu.edu.
+For additional details or to request a demo of these applications, please visit us at https://rto.asu.edu/request-help.

 Read more about this achievement.